 Medicare is the primary payer and Medicaid shall reimburse the hospice for nursing facility room and board charges.
-The hospice provider shall report the beneficiary's elect to participation in hospice.
+The hospice provider shall report the beneficiary's election to participation in hospice.
 If the beneficiary is dually eligible under Medicare and nursing facility room and board is submitted to Medicaid for payment.
 The hospice providers shall enter PA into NCTracks and follow all approval reporting requirements.
-Refer to Section 5.0 and Subsections 5.12 and 5.13.
+Refer to Section 5.0 and Subsection 5.12